San Jose, New Mexico

 The same year, a passenger stagecoach service was established between Independence, Missouri, and Santa Fe.
 The stagecoach route, which crossed the Pecos River ford at San Jose, had regular mail service by 1849 and daily passenger service by 1862.
 The stagecoach station was probably located in the southeast corner of the plaza.

-In 1879, the Atchison, Topeka, and Santa Fe Railroad construction began in New Mexico.
+In 1879, construction of the Atchison, Topeka, and Santa Fe Railroad began in New Mexico.
 Once completed, the railroad bypassed San Jose, and traffic along the Santa Fe Trail all but ended.
 A steady decline in San Jose’s population followed.
 The village abandonment was further aggravated by the federal government land surveys of the early 20th century, which assigned the common lands of the original land grant to federal jurisdiction and were then fenced in, greatly reducing the public grazing lands.
 At that time, stockbreeders were forced to search elsewhere for adequate grazing land for their cattle and sheep or abandon this form of livelihood.

 San Jose, New Mexico Plaza area, coutesy Google Maps